 The leaves are excellent sources of vitamins A and B (particularly riboflavin), calcium, phosphorus, and iron.
-They contain about 5 percent of a protein containing significant amounts of methionine, one of the essential amino acids most difficult to find in plant-based foodstuffs.
-Garden Egg has some health benefits which includes helping people with glaucoma because it lowers the eye pressure, also helps in heart diseases and arteriosccerosis and the leaves are recommended for people who have type-2 diabetes because of its high fibre, low calories and low fat content (Okon, Enete, & Bassey, 2010; Anyakudo, Omogbehin, &Adeyomoye, 2022).
+They contain about 5 % of a protein containing significant amounts of methionine, one of the essential amino acids most difficult to find in plant-based foodstuffs.
+Garden Egg has some health benefits which includes helping people with glaucoma because it lowers the eye pressure, also helps in heart diseases and arteriosclerosis and the leaves are recommended for people who have type-2 diabetes because of its high fibre, low calories and low fat content (Okon et al., 2010; Anyakudoet al., 2022).
 According to Omovbude and Ikenwa (2020), garden egg leaves can be used to cure various ailments, including boils, stomach pains, and throat pains.
 The leaves are seen as natural "blood-pumping" vegetables, especially when it is consumed raw.
 The leaves possess detoxifying properties for the kidneys and also contain minerals that assist in blood filtration (Nkamigbo et al., 2024).
-Furthermore, according to Isibor et al., (2023), intake of the leaves helps in the improvement of health and in reducing the incidence of ill-health in children (aged < 5 years) and also contains anti-inflammatory properties that help in preventing cancer.
+Furthermore, according to Isibor & Nkamigbo , (2023), intake of the leaves helps in the improvement of health and in reducing the incidence of ill-health in children (aged < 5 years) and also contains anti-inflammatory properties that help in preventing cancer.
 They also noted that the leaves enhance smooth and healthy skin when consumed regularly in appropriate quantities.

 Statement of Problem

 There is a great concern over the rising food insecurity in most developing countries like Nigeria (Okengwu, 2025).
-In Africa, and especially Nigeria, garden egg leaf offers a potential to enhance and sustain household food security with safe, economical and nutritious qualities (Omotteshoet.al., 2017).Garden egg leaf is one of the oldest vegetables cultivated for its nutritional, medicinal, and economic values.
-It can be eaten, used to manage diabetes mellitus, heart diseases and can also be used to generate income for poor households (Isboret.al., 2023).
+In Africa, and especially Nigeria, garden egg leaf offers a potential to enhance and sustain household food security with safe, economical and nutritious qualities (Omotesho et.al., 2017).Garden egg leaf is one of the oldest vegetables cultivated for its nutritional, medicinal, and economic values.
+It can be eaten, used to manage diabetes mellitus, heart diseases and can also be used to generate income for poor households (Isbor & Nkamigbo , 2023).

 Despite all these benefits, vegetable consumption generally is much below the daily recommendation of 400g thus affecting its budget share in total food expenditure amongst households.
-According to Akpabio et.al., (2025) and Akello et.al (2023) Sub -Saharan African countries like Nigeria have some of the highest population growth rates in the worldwhich increases the severity of food insecurity thus widening the domestic demand and supply gap of vegetables.In addition, according to Adelekeet.al., (2022), Socio-economic factors such as age, education, household size, income etcare among underlying determinants that influence the demand for vegetables.
-Global population growth according to Hussain et.al., (2025) has led to a substantial increase in demand for foodthus leading to renewed interest in reliable estimates of food demand elasticity at the disaggregated level (Hoskovaet.al., (2025).
+According to Akpabio et.al., (2025) and Akello & Mwesigwa (2023) Sub -Saharan African countries like Nigeria have some of the highest population growth rates in the worldwhich increases the severity of food insecurity thus widening the domestic demand and supply gap of vegetables.In addition, according to Adeleke & Owoeye, (2022), Socio-economic factors such as age, education, household size, income etcare among underlying determinants that influence the demand for vegetables.
+Global population growth according to Hussain et.al., (2025) has led to a substantial increase in demand for foodthus leading to renewed interest in reliable estimates of food demand elasticity at the disaggregated level (Hoskova & Zentkova (2025).

 Hence understanding the demand pattern of garden egg leaf in Owerri Metropolis of Imo State necessitated this study to examine how consumer choices towards this vegetable are impacted by price, incomeof household, prices of other commodities, preferences, and market conditions.This study will also help policy makers address the issue of food security in the study area.
 Several researchers who carried out research on garden egg leaf focused on its technical efficiency and socio economic determinants on its productivity, income and revenue analysis as well as the structure of its supply or marketing.
 However none of them looked at household demand for garden egg leaf in Owerri Metropolis of Imo State which this study seeks to address.